Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of .NET Core 1.0.3;
+   1. Added support of .NET Core 1.0.4;
-   2. Downgraded .NET Framework version from 4.5.1 to 4.5;
-   3. Now when you call the overloaded version of the `ExecuteResource` method, that takes the type, need to pass the resource name without the namespace.
+   2. In `IJsEngine` interface was added overloaded versions of the `Evaluate`, `Evaluate<T>` and `Execute` methods, which take the document name as second parameter.

    =============
    DOCUMENTATION